How you can continue with new software implementations

 Like MRI’s services, consultancy and training teams, our Support function is working remotely to full capacity.
 If you complete a project or implementation, you never need to worry about being left without ongoing help.
 Support agents remain available on the phone to deal with critical issues and cases.
 We also have the 24/7 online myMRI Client Portal where you can log and track cases, search a knowledge base of articles, check SaaS performance and request Professional Services.

 Tips and tricks

-It seems likely that there will be some degree of limitation on in-person engagements in the UK for a prolonged period.
-That may be advised or enforced by government, or the result of a business policy implemented by MRI or by the organisation with which we’re working.
+It seems likely that there will be some degree of limitation on in-person engagements in APAC for a prolonged period.
+That may be advised or enforced by government, or the result of a business policy implemented by MRI or by the organization with which we’re working.
 Remote meetings, however, do not need to be a complicated affair.
 Here are some best practices to consider when participating in online project calls or training sessions.

 If you have a large group involved, consider breaking down into smaller segments.

 Hold shorter, more frequent sessions – probably no more than two hours if it can be avoided.

 If a session is more than an hour, consider incorporating breaks to aid productivity.